All electron GW with linearized augmented plane waves for metals and semiconductors: Results

 First, we describe our results for insulating systems to benchmark our GW implementation.
 We have computed GW quasiparticle energies and band gaps for a set of prototypical insulating materials, such as Si, BN, SiC, MgO, ZnS, CdS, LiF, etc. The experimental band-gap ranges in this set of compounds between 1.2 and 14.2 eV.
 The 8$\times$ 8 $\times$ 8 k-point grid is considered here.
 The starting point for GW calculation in insulators is obtained from DFT-GGA simulation using PBE functional.
-It is worth mentioning here that the gap size does depend on the choice of the DFT exchange-correlation functional, however, the future diagrammatic Monte Carlo method, which sums up all relevant higher-order Feynman diagrams, should not anymore depend on the starting point, since the higher-order counter-terms can be properly subtracted~\cite{Kun}.
+It is worth mentioning here that the gap size does depend on the choice of the DFT exchange-correlation functional.
+However, the future diagrammatic Monte Carlo method, which sums up all relevant higher-order Feynman diagrams, should not anymore depend on the starting point as the higher-order counter-terms can be properly subtracted~\cite{Kun}.

 The computed bandgap within G$_0$W$_0$ and GW$_0$ are summarized in Table~\ref{tab:insu}.
 We compare them with PAW~\cite{PhysRevB.75.235102} and previous LAPW~\cite{Blaha_HLO} results with and without additional local orbitals.
-We used the experimental lattice constants from the literature (see column 2), which are close to the values quoted by Shishkin and Kresse in Ref.~\onlinecite{PhysRevB.75.235102}, but somewhat different than used in Ref.~\onlinecite{Blaha_HLO}.
-Experimental band gaps are quoted from Ref.~\onlinecite{PhysRevB.75.235102}, which compares well with our results and previous literature.
+We used the experimental lattice constants from the literature (see column 2), which are close to the values quoted by Shishkin and Kresse in Ref.~\cite{PhysRevB.75.235102}, but somewhat different than those used in Ref.~\cite{Blaha_HLO}.
+Experimental band gaps are quoted from Ref.~\cite{PhysRevB.75.235102}, which compares well with our results and previous literature.
 We also compare our results obtained with and without considering LOs, and as can be seen from the table, additional LOs typically increase the size of the gap.
-The energy levels for LOs are obtained from Ref.~\onlinecite{Blaha_HLO}.
+The energy levels for LOs are obtained from Ref.~\cite{Blaha_HLO}.